Supplier Risk Management: The Definitive Guide

 The COVID-19 pandemic laid bare many inadequacies in the U.S. healthcare supply chain.
 Shortages of personal protective equipment (PPE) and other critical medical devices lasted for months.
 Healthcare faces many unique supply chain risks due to the unpredictable nature of health crises and the global scope of demand-induced supply chain crunches.

 U.S.-based healthcare organizations also need to pay particular attention to data privacy laws and supply chain cybersecurity.
 In many cases, third-party suppliers will be required to adhere to the same cybersecurity standards as the healthcare organization under regulations such as HIPAA’s “business associate” clause.
-For additional information on enhancing SRM throughout the healthcare supply chain we recommend reviewing HHS's HPH Cyber Supply Chain Risk Management (C-SCRM) slide presentation.
+For additional information on enhancing SRM throughout the healthcare supply chain, we recommend reviewing HHS's HPH Cyber Supply Chain Risk Management (C-SCRM) slide presentation.

 Manufacturing & Retail SRM Issues

 Manufacturing and retail organizations need to pay close attention to society’s increasing focus on ESG (Environment, Social, Governance) practices.
-Investors and governments are increasingly scrutinizing the way manufacturers and retailers source their materials – not only through third parties, but also through the extended supply chain of fourth and Nth parties.
+Investors and governments are increasingly scrutinizing the way manufacturers and retailers source their materials – not only through third parties but also through the extended supply chain of fourth and Nth parties.

-Draft ESG compliance requirements such as the European Corporate Due Diligence Draft Directive create mandates to affirmatively examine the supply chain for slave labor and other immoral practices, and fines for non-compliance can be heavy.
-We recommend that manufacturing and retail organizations proactively ensure that ESG is considered in every step of the vendor risk management lifecycle for compliance, ethical and reputational reasons.
+ESG compliance requirements such as the European Corporate Due Diligence Directive create mandates to affirmatively examine the supply chain for slave labor and other immoral practices, and fines for non-compliance can be heavy.
+We recommend that manufacturing and retail organizations proactively ensure that ESG is considered in every step of the vendor risk management lifecycle for compliance, ethical, and reputational reasons.
 Regulations will undoubtedly be tightening in this area, so having a proactive ESG approach will undoubtedly reduce future challenges for your organization.

 IT Services, Software & Supply Chain Cybersecurity